 The main race start time for all competitors will be the start time as published in the start list or any other official notice published by the organisers.
 Race end time will be the final control flying finish time of each competitor.
 Elapsed time will be calculated as final control time minus the competitor's main race start time.
 The Main race elapsed times including time penalties will be classified from shortest to longest.
 Refer SSR 306 [i].

-The category and class winners will be declared on the shortest main race time plus qualifying race time in the respective category and class.
+The Overall and Class winners will be declared on the shortest main race time plus qualifying race time in the respective Groups and classes.

 b) Super Events: